fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 ## Step 1: Create an account at zotero.org
 Regardless of which method you use, **you must [sign up for a free account at zotero.org](https://www.zotero.org/user/register)**.
 Creating a Zotero account requires only that you specify a username, password, and email address.
-You will not get any spam from Zotero or anyone else because of your Zotero account.
+You will not get any spam from Zotero or anyone else because of your Zotero account. **Use your UNM email address!!!!!**

 ## Step 2: Accept the invitation to join the group library